shaunokeefe/gigs/README.md

 This simply tells the importer to create a location model instance with the street address '57 Swan St', the suburb 'Richmond', and the post code '3121'

-The naming of the fields is pretty specific (e.g. 'postcdoe' wont work - it has to be 'post_code' as this is the name of the field in the data model).
+The naming of the fields is pretty specific (e.g. 'postcode' wont work - it has to be 'post_code' as this is the name of the field in the data model).
 Here's a list of all the field names you can use in each of the core models:

 * Locations